KojiGitCode/OAJPE/README.md

 - PyTorch Geometric 2.3.0 or later
 - 48 GB or more GPU memory is recommended when training the model.

 ## Results and Reproducibility
 Python codes for the testing are available under \AllDataset\TestingOnly\.
 There are two Python codes for the frequency health index and angle health index.

 ### Power Flow Snapshot
 - The impedance data is available [here](AllDataset/PowerFlowSnapshot/SystemData.txt).
-Note that all data are based on per unit with 100 MVA base.
+Note that all data are based on per unit with a 100 MVA base.
 - Power flow results are available [here](AllDataset/PowerFlowSnapshot/PowerFlowSnapshot.7z).

 ### Detailed Testing Procedure